 This last task is also being executed in the upgrade process.

-#10 Updated by José Raddaoui Marín about 2 years ago
+#10 Updated by José Raddaoui Marín almost 4 years ago

 I18n tables and columns being processed by this tasks:

-#13 Updated by Dan Gillean over 1 year ago
+#13 Updated by Dan Gillean about 3 years ago

 - Status changed from QA/Review to Feedback